 Benefit #4: Earn extra money with easy freelancing

 It’s incredibly easy to freelance on the side as a coder.
-Better still, it helps to build up your project portfolio to share with potential employers.
+Better still, it helps to build up your project portfolio to share with potential future employers.

 Freelancing is not bad money either.